goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

 This is part two on how to write an OAuth client and server.
 If you have not read [Part One](https://goodyduru.github.io/authentication/web-programming/2022/08/03/practical-oauth-part-one.html) yet, you should take a look at it.

-This post covers a lesser-known part of OAuth, which is console app authentication.
+This post covers a lesser-known part of OAuth, which is console-based app authentication.
 You've probably seen it in action with the _gcloud_ and _heroku_ apps.
-Console app OAuth generally follows the same flow as that of a web app (auth code flow) with a few changes thrown in.
+Console-based app OAuth generally follows the same flow as that of a web app (auth code flow) with a few changes thrown in.
 I will explain how it works along with code examples.
 The code is written in Python and was tested on the 3.10 version.
 You can find it [here](https://github.com/goodyduru/oauth-cmd).

 So here's how it works